Why Some Blog Writers Become Incredibly Popular and You Can, Too.

 Popularity isn’t the true goal.
 You know that.

-However, everything is measurable and in the writer’s world a clear indicator you’ve tapped the magic within you is that your readership is growing.
+However, everything is measurable and in the writer’s world a clear indicator you’ve tapped the magic within is your readership is growing.

 If your readership is not growing and you are confident the content you are providing is beneficial, then consider your voice.